canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 Now, let's create the `GetOrSetValueAsync` extension method.
 It will check first if a key is in the cache.
 Otherwise, it will use a factory method to compute the value and store it on the cache.
 This method receives a custom `MemoryCacheEntryOptions` to overwrite the default values.

-Make sure to use expiration times when storing items.
+**Make sure to use expiration times when storing items in cache**.
 You can choose between sliding and absolute expiration times:

 * `SlidingExpiration` will reset the expiration time every time an entry is used before it expires
 * `AbsoluteExpirationRelativeToNow` will expire the entry after the given time, no matter how many times it's been used